For some people, self-confidence seems to come easily and is almost second nature.

 Mindset is crucial, but you need to create habits with it.

 We are what we repeatedly do.
-Excellence, then, is not an act, but a habit. ~ Aristotle.
+Excellence, then, is not an act, but a habit. ~ Will Durant (not Aristotle)

 3. Just be you

 Being confident isn’t about being right all the time, or being the best or winning all the time.
 It’s about how we carry ourselves.
-How we present ourselves and how we treat others around us.
+How we present ourselves, how we react to the world and how we treat others around us.

 It’s also about being honest and open with those around you.